 Our employees are fully engaged, empowered to intervene when they see unsafe conditions or behaviors, and committed to sharing responsibility and accountability for safety.

-We use a common set of proven tools to manage safety effectively, with a focus on managing our highest risks.
+And we use a common set of simple and proven tools to manage safety effectively, with a focus on managing our highest risks.

 HOW WE MANAGE SAFETY

-To ensure our safety system is consistent and effective, we equip leaders and employees with a safety toolkit that includes:
+To ensure our safety system is consistent and effective, our senior management team and board of directors are actively involved with regular reporting and discussion.
+We review our safety systems, update our company and business-level safety goals and aligned plans, implement adjustments and improvements, and equip leaders and employees with a safety toolkit that includes:

 Our template for annual risk-based safety planning

-Our audit process for assessing regulatory compliance and driving continuous improvement of our safety management system
+Our audit process for assessing compliance with regulatory and company standards and driving continuous improvement of our safety management system

 Our standard process for reporting and investigating incidents